SheetJS/docs.sheetjs.com/docz/docs/03-demos/13-cli.md

 ## NodeJS

-There are a few popular tools for compiling NodeJS scripts to executables.
+There are a few popular tools for compiling NodeJS scripts to CLI programs.

 The demo script presents a friendly command line interface including flags: